-However there is still much that remains unknown and preparing for the changes ahead remains challenging for businesses.
+Preparing for the situation on 1 January 2021 remains challenging for businesses.
 The detail of a long-term UK-EU trade deal needs to be negotiated and we don’t know how comprehensive it will be or if agreement can even be reached, leaving the prospect of a ‘no deal’ scenario at the end of the year still very much a possibility.
-The result?
-While 2020 will see significant milestones in the Brexit process, businesses will still have to monitor developments closely.
+The Brexit negotiations continue, and businesses need to monitor developments closely.
 It is only when businesses have certainty around future trading conditions that they will be able to make strategic plans with confidence.

 At Shoosmiths, we have stayed close to developments and have welcomed discussions with our clients to help them with their preparations and risk analysis on Brexit.